In the left panel, Centr’s Beginner Cardio & Strength trainer Maricris Lapaix uses a yellow tube ban

 Long looped band safety tips: Loop bands will usually require an anchor point – this could be something solid already in your home (e.g. supporting pole or beam, squat rack) or an anchor system you install.
 Ensure your anchor point is fixed and sturdy, as flying furniture can cause injury.
 And a reminder not to suddenly release the band, as rubber moving at high velocity can also cause harm.

-3 essential tips for using your bands
+3 essential tips for using your resistance bands

 Follow these tips to get the most out of your bands.